A localization-delocalization transition for nonhomogeneous random matrices: Introduction

 Before we turn to the delocalization phenomenon that will be studied in this paper, let us emphasize that delocalization of eigenvectors in the the classical sense cannot be universal with respect to the sparsity pattern.

-\begin{ex} Consider the two examples illustrated in Figure \ref{fig:mat}: an $N\times N$ band matrix or block-diagonal matrix with $d$ nonzero entries per row.
+\begin{ex} Consider the three examples illustrated in Figure \ref{fig:mat}: an $N\times N$ band matrix or block matrix with $d$ nonzero entries per row, or their direct sum.

 The situation for band matrices is subject to deep conjectures arising from mathematical physics.
-In particular, it is believed (cf.\ \cite{sodin,bourgade-survey} and the references therein) that this model should exhibit a localization-delocalization phase transition at $d\sim N^{5/6}$ for eigenvectors near the edge of the spectrum: these eigenvectors are expected to be delocalized when $d\gg N^{5/6}$, and to be localized when $d\ll N^{5/6}$.\footnote{ Thoughout this paper, we use $A\ll B$ to mean $A/B\to0$, and $A\gg B$ to mean $A/B\to\infty$.} These conjectures remain largely open to date.
+In particular, it is believed (cf.\ \cite{sodin,bourgade-survey} and the references therein) that this model should exhibit a localization-delocalization phase transition at $d\sim N^{5/6}$ for eigenvectors near the edge of the spectrum: these eigenvectors are expected to be delocalized when $d\gg N^{5/6}$, and to be localized when $d\ll N^{5/6}$.\footnote{ We use the notation $A\ll B$ to mean $A/B\to0$, and $A\gg B$ to mean $A/B\to\infty$, as $N\to\infty$.} These conjectures remain largely open to date.

-On the other hand, it is clear that \emph{every} eigenvector of a random block matrix will be supported in the coordinates associated to one of the blocks.
+On the other hand, it is clear that \emph{every} eigenvector of a random block matrix must be supported in one of the blocks.
 Thus the block matrix model has localized eigenvectors whenever $d=o(N)$.
-In fact, \cite[Theorem 2.9]{bandsparse} shows that the eigenvectors in this model are nearly maximally localized (the latter result states that for any model of the kind considered in this paper, the mass of eigenvectors near the edge must be spread over at least $\sim \frac{d}{\log N}$ coordinates). \end{ex}
+In fact, \cite[Theorem 2.9]{bandsparse} shows that the eigenvectors in this model are nearly maximally localized (the latter result states that for any model of the kind considered in this paper, the mass of eigenvectors near the edge must be spread over at least $\sim \frac{d}{\log N}$ coordinates).

+Finally, the set eigenvectors of the direct sum of a block matrix and a band matrix of width $d$ is the union of the eigenvectors of a block and a band matrix.
+In this example, it may be the case that half the eigenvectors are localized and half are delocalized.
+While contrived, such very simple examples already show that when we admit \emph{arbitrary} sparsity patterns, it is not even clear whether classical eigenvector delocalization questions may be meaningfully formulated. \end{ex}

-The aim of this paper is to exhibit a different type of (de)localization phenomenon that is universal with respect to sparsity pattern.
-Let us first recall that the macroscopic behavior of the \emph{eigenvalues} is in fact universal in this sense.
+As general $d$-regular graphs can exhibit arbitrarily complicated nonhomogeneities, the above examples suggest that the study of classical delocalization questions at this level of generlity is likely to be a hopeless task.
+Instead, the aim of this paper is to exhibit a new type of (de)localization phenomenon that is universal with respect to sparsity pattern.
+This phenomenon is necessary of a fundamentally different nature than classical eigenvector delocalization questions.
+In order to explain the nature of our main results, let us first recall that the macroscopic behavior of the \emph{eigenvalues} is in fact universal with respect to sparsity pattern.

 \begin{thm}[Eigenvalues] The following hold whenever $d,N\to\infty$. \begin{enumerate}[a.] \item The empirical eigenvalue distribution $\mu_N$ of $\frac{X_N}{\sqrt{d}}$ converges weakly in probability to the standard semicircle distribution: